 Alternative Press recently put up an article titled The 10 Commandments of Show Going, but concert etiquette is a tricky subject and is always up to interpretation.
-Everyone expresses themselves in different ways at shows; whether it be moshing, crowd surfing, or whatever but a broken nose is doesn’t sound to fun to this writer.
+Everyone expresses themselves in different ways at shows.
+Whether it be moshing, crowd surfing, or whatever but a broken nose is doesn’t sound to fun to this writer.

 The following list comes from experiences of fans not experts, but we’ve been there.
 We were the ones with broken noses, scrunched and blistered feet, busted lips, and plenty of scars.
-We’ve fallen on our faces while crowd surfing, and we have earned our stripes going to more concerts than the average Joe.
+We’ve fallen on our faces while crowd surfing, and we’ve earned our stripes going to more concerts than the average Joe.
 Some of the By the Barricade team put their heads together and wrote down some pointers for concert newbies and veterans alike.
 Here are 10 ways to make your show experience better, and to improve your overall concert etiquette.

 - Wear shoes that lace up.

 - Flip flops, Toms, and slip-ons in general are not your friend in an active crowd because slip off as easily as they slip on.
 Slap on a pair of socks and shoes that lace up, especially at festivals.
 Your feet will thank you.